Start here: you do not have to be a citizen

 Here's the part that changes everything for these families, though: even when the adults aren't eligible, their eligible household members usually still are — most often U.S.-citizen children, who are citizens by birth and qualify regardless of their parents' status.
 That brings us to the section that matters most.

-Mixed-status households — the part that matters most
+Mixed-status households: the part that matters most

 Two things follow from that, and both ease the fear.
 First, you only have to give a Social Security number and immigration status for the people who are applying.
-If a parent isn't applying for themselves, they don't have to report their own status — the application is only asking about the household members seeking benefits (the kids, say).
+If a parent isn't applying for themselves, they don't have to report their own status, because the application is only asking about the household members seeking benefits (the kids, say).
 Second, the math is handled for you: an ineligible member isn't counted in the household size that sets the benefit, but a share of their income may still be counted (the program prorates it).
-You don't calculate any of this — you report your household honestly and the caseworker runs the numbers.
+You don't calculate any of this — you report your household accurately and the caseworker runs the numbers.

 The concrete version: two undocumented parents with two citizen children can apply for the children.
 The parents provide household and income information but don't have to give their own immigration status as applicants, and the household receives a SNAP benefit sized for the eligible kids.
-Families leave a lot of food money unclaimed because they assume "no status, no SNAP" — for the children, that assumption is simply wrong, and it's one of the most common and costly misunderstandings about the program.
+Families leave a lot of food money unclaimed because they assume "no status, no SNAP."
+For the children, that assumption is simply wrong, and it's one of the most common and costly misunderstandings about the program.

 The public-charge question — the big fear

 This is the fear that stops the most people, so let's be clear about the current rule: SNAP is not counted in a public-charge determination.
 Under the federal public-charge rule in effect today, using food benefits you're eligible for does not weigh against a green card or most other immigration applications.
-And critically, benefits used by your children or other family members never count against you — applying for your citizen kids cannot hurt your case.
+And critically, benefits used by your children or other family members never count against you.
+Applying for your citizen kids cannot hurt your case.

 Two situations that trip people up

 Recently sponsored green-card holders.
-If a sponsor signed an affidavit of support to bring you here, the program may "deem" part of that sponsor's income to you when deciding your SNAP eligibility — which can lower the benefit or rule you out until certain conditions are met.
+If a sponsor signed an affidavit of support to bring you here, the program may "deem" part of that sponsor's income to you when deciding your SNAP eligibility, which can lower the benefit or rule you out until certain conditions are met.
 There are exceptions (for example, if you'd go hungry without help, or once you have enough work history).
 It's worth asking your caseworker specifically about sponsor deeming if a recent affidavit of support applies to you.

 Elderly and disabled immigrants.
-Older or disabled qualified immigrants — including many who receive SSI — are often eligible and get the more generous treatment SNAP gives elderly and disabled households (uncapped shelter deduction, a medical-expense deduction).
+Older or disabled qualified immigrants, including many who receive SSI, are often eligible and get the more generous treatment SNAP gives elderly and disabled households (uncapped shelter deduction, a medical-expense deduction).
 If you're a qualified immigrant who is 60+ or disabled, don't assume your status blocks you; the categories above still apply, and the deductions can make the benefit meaningful.

 What you don't have to share

 The application only asks about the people seeking benefits.
-Non-applicants — household members who aren't applying for themselves — are not required to provide a Social Security number or their immigration status.
+Non-applicants (household members who aren't applying for themselves) are not required to provide a Social Security number or their immigration status.
 You give the information needed to decide eligibility for the applicants and to count household income; you are not handing over a roster of everyone's status.

-If you still feel uneasy about applying — and many families understandably do — that's another good reason to talk to a free immigration legal-aid provider first.
+If you still feel uneasy about applying, and many families understandably do, that's another good reason to talk to a free immigration legal-aid provider first.
 They can tell you, for your specific household and status, exactly what information is needed and what isn't, so you can apply for your eligible members with confidence instead of guessing.

 Quick myth-check